ejri/TFLite_RPi4_object_count/README.md

-# Counting People, Cars, Bikes in GreenAreas at UBC point grey Campus
+## Counting People, Cars, Bikes in GreenAreas at UBC point grey Campus
-# GDPR, ethical/ data AI approach: fitler data on Edge device before uploading data to Azure

 ### to do
 * [x] Convert YOLOv4 tiny (Coco Dataset) to TFLite